-- See definition of "intensity" of use under PUD. - 3.
-Conservation III (100 Year Flood Plain)- See item "I", above. - 4.
+- 2. Conservation III (100 Year Flood Plain)- See item "I", above. - 3.
 SR 200/A1A Access Management Overlay District.
-See item "H", above. - 5.
+See item "I", above. - 4.
 White Oak Plantation Limited Development Overlay

 The existing White Oak Plantation was established in 1938 and has expanded over the years to 6,430.56 acres, agriculturally, especially silviculturally based, single user property which presently supports other uses that are not commonly found in agricultural areas of the County.
 These uses include a large animal conservation program, supported by the Howard Gilman Foundation, a conference facility which seats forty (40), a dance studio and entertainment space that seats seventy-five (75), about forty (40) rooms of lodging, eleven (11) residences for key staff, administrative space for White Oak Plantation and Gilman Building Products, a variety of indoor and outdoor recreational facilities, and various buildings and sheds associated with agricultural, conservation and maintenance activities.
 Under this White Oak Plantation Limited Development Overlay these existing uses of the property may be expanded to the extent described below.
 These uses are found to be compatible with the objectives of this Nassau County Comprehensive Plan.